While thinking about your academic program, don't forget extracurricular activities are an important part of your collegiate experience.

 The Players Performance Group is a co-curricular student organization dedicated to exploring social issues and diverse communication strategies through theatrical performance.
 No previous performance experience is necessary.
 We create performances through improvisation and group collaboration.
 Players does many on-campus performances and travels to national performance festivals to share their work with other universities.

 Forensics is the competitive speech and debate team for SCSU.
 Forensics strives to create competition, competence, and camaraderie through in-class, one-on-one, and peer coaching.
 Members of the program compete at regional and national tournaments throughout the year.
 Forensics provides students with the opportunity to grow as a person, communicator and performer; the opportunity to strengthen research and organizational skills; the opportunity to experience literature and topics; and the opportunity to share performances in a variety of contexts.
-The Speech & Debate program hosts two tournaments each year--The Icebox Classic Speech & Debate Invitational and the Winter Wrap-Up High School Speech Tournament --along with participating in various community/service projects.
+The Speech & Debate program attends 15+ tournaments a year, hosts a collegiate tournament and participates in various community/ service projects.

-The annual Icebox Classic Intercollegiate Speech and Debate Tournament was held on Friday, February 1 - Saturday, February 2, 2013.
+The annual Icebox Classic Intercollegiate Speech and Debate Tournament will be held on Friday, February 5 - Saturday, February 6, 2016.

 Click on the slideshow to see pictures from the Forensics team.